open-telemetry/opentelemetry-cpp/docs/deprecation-process.md

 mitigation, that will satisfy both maintainers and users, while allowing both to move forward with their own areas or responsibilities.

+Also, note that some areas of the code are considered stable, while others are maturing (feature preview), or experimental and in active development.

+The deprecation and removal process is primarily for stable parts of the code.
+Code in feature preview and experimental is expected to change in a faster pace, possibly with short of no notice in case of experimental code.

 This process attempts to provide:

 * visibility on the delivery pipeline itself, so that deprecations are